mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

 ```

 Thank you for deciding to use PrimaryIO HDM.
-To get your license and download link for HDM, click on the link below.
+To get your license and download link for HDM, select the link below.

 [https://www.primaryio.com/ibm/](https://www.primaryio.com/ibm/)

-You will receive an email with
+You will receive an email with:

 *   A link to download the PrimaryIO HDM software
 *   A link to training videos [https://www.primaryio.com/training/](https://www.primaryio.com/training/)
 *   The license key for the software

-To proceed with the installation, you should watch the training videos and use this guide to proceed with the installation.
+To proceed with the installation, you should first watch the training videos and use this guide.

-# Step 4/8 : Deploy PIO Appliance
+# Step 4: Deploy the PrimaryIO Appliance

 ```
 Estimated time 5 minutes
 ```

 *   Make sure you have at least 10GB free space to download the appliance.
 *   Unzip the file HDM_2.1.zip from the download link